 It is noteworthy that the upcoming administration of President-Elect Barack Obama is the first to present a detailed formal arts policy prior to inauguration.
-To foster debate, this article will reproduce in full, the Obama/Biden Platform In Support Of The Arts - with a link to the original .pdf document located on www.barackobama.com.
+To foster debate, this article will reproduce in full, A Platform In Support Of The Arts – found on the official Obama website under the heading of, Barack Obama and Joe Biden: Champions For Arts And Culture.
 I encourage a thorough reading of the platform, but also a vigorous debate of its various points.

-When reviewing the Obama/Biden Platform In Support Of The Arts, one should keep in mind that the 2009 budget for the United States Department of Defense is $515.4 billion - up $5.7 billion from fiscal year 2008; whereas total NEA funding for fiscal 2008 came to $144.664 million.
-Granted, these figures are from a budget enacted by George W. Bush, but it is hard to imagine an Obama administration modifying such an imbalance - especially since it promises a “rebuilding” of the U.S. military and an escalation of the war in Afghanistan, all while the economy is teetering on depression.
+When reviewing the Obama/Biden Platform In Support Of The Arts, keep in mind that the 2009 budget for the United States Department of Defense is $515.4 billion – up $5.7 billion from fiscal year 2008; whereas total NEA funding for fiscal 2008 came to $144.664 million.
+Granted, these figures are from a budget enacted by George W. Bush, but it’s hard to imagine an Obama administration modifying such an imbalance, especially since it promises a rebuilding of the US military and an escalation of the war in Afghanistan, all while the economy teeters on depression.

-Whatever one might think of Barack Obama being compared to Franklin D. Roosevelt, this much is undeniable - FDR’s sweeping New Deal reforms came about only as a result of massive public pressure from an electorate that demanded and struggled for deep and lasting transformation.
-No less so, Obama can only be compelled to pursue a progressive agenda through the unrelenting demands of a mobilized citizenry.
+Whatever one might think of Barack Obama being compared to Franklin D. Roosevelt, this much is undeniable; FDR’s sweeping New Deal reforms came about only as a result of massive public pressure from an electorate that demanded deep and lasting change.
+No less so, Obama can only be compelled to pursue an agenda through the demands of a mobilized citizenry.
 As the great African American patriot Frederick Douglass once said, “Power concedes nothing without a demand.
 It never did and it never will.”

 BARACK OBAMA AND JOE BIDEN: